10:00 am - 4:00 pm

 Prices : £70.00

 Free-motion embroidery, sometimes called ‘free-machine embroidery’ is a useful textile art skill.
-It can be used in quilting, card-making, applique and in many other creative textiles techniques.
+You can use it in quilting, card-making, applique, art journals and in many other creative textiles techniques.
 So if you’re wondering where to start with creative textiles, then I recommend you take this workshop and find out why Kirstie Allsopp calls this the ‘crack-cocaine of craft’!

-Free-motion embroidery, also known as Free-Machine embroidery, is a useful core skill for Textile Artists, Quilters and Felters.
+Free-motion embroidery, also known as Free-Machine embroidery or thread-painting, is a useful core skill for textile work.
 Many of my other creative textiles workshops involve free-motion embroidery so if you’re not sure which one to take, then I recommend this workshop as a starting point.
+Free-motion embroidery can also be used in general crafts too.
+It will add interest and texture in card-making and art journals.
 No ‘drawing’ experience is necessary.

 This workshop will teach you how to use a sewing machine as a creative tool.
 Whether you want to quilt, create mixed media art, make cards, or do applique or embroidery on your clothes, this course will show you a variety of ways to do it.

 Who is Free-motion embroidery aimed at?